edopelawi/CascadingTableDelegate/README.md

 Other pros:

-- All implemented methods on `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` are unit tested!
-To run the tests, kindly open the sample project and run the available tests 😁
+- **All implemented methods** on `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` are unit tested!
+To run the tests, you could:
+	-  Open the sample project and run the available tests, or
+	-  Run this command on your terminal: `xcodebuild test -workspace Example/CascadingTableDelegate.xcworkspace -scheme CascadingTableDelegate-Example -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO | xcpretty`
-- Available through Cocoapods and Carthage! 😉
+- This library is available through Cocoapods and Carthage! 😉

 ### Cons